 updated every day in Lent

 I love music, particularly like finding songs that unintentionally steer me towards God, whether that be through a comforting or provoking title, lyric or tune.
-And this year I’ve decided to use my love of music to explore Lent as a musical and spiritual devotional exercise.
+And in 2021 I decided to use my love of music to explore Lent as a musical and spiritual devotional exercise.

-Each day through Lent to Holy Week and Easter Monday, I will be/have been/was posting on Twitter a link to song on, and using the character limit available to explain why I’ve chosen that song and what its connection is to Lent for me.
+Each day through Lent to Holy Week and Easter Monday of 2021, I posted on Twitter a link to song on, and using the character limit available to explain why I’ve chosen that song and what its connection is to Lent for me.

 I set myself a few ground rules to encourage me to explore and find God in the musical world around me: it has to be music that I have and listen to; to try and avoid including an artist/musician/band more than once; to try not to use Christian worship songs explicitly written about Jesus, Lent, Easter, and so on (it’s not that I don’t like or listen to them, I do!).